redwoodjs/redwood/packages/codemods/README.md

 yarn generate:codemod
 ```

-Follow the interactive guide to specify the Redwood framework version for the codemod and type odf codemod.
+Follow the interactive guide to specify the Redwood framework version for the codemod and type of codemod.

 ### Structure of this package